Troy Trojans baseball

 The Troy Trojans baseball team is the varsity intercollegiate baseball team of Troy University, located in Troy, Alabama, United States.
 It competes in the NCAA Division I Sun Belt Conference.
 The program began play in 1911.
 In 1986 and 1987, Troy won Division II national championships under head coach Chase Riddle.
-As a Division II program, the team won 10 conference titles and appeared in 14 NCAA Regionals and 7 College World Series.
+As a Division II program, the team won ten conference titles and appeared in 14 NCAA regionals, reaching the Division II College World Series seven times and winning two championships.

-As of the end of the 2020 season, the program's overall record is 1,774–1,114–3.
-Troy is the 36th all-time winningest baseball program among all Division 1 programs.
+As of the end of the 2020 season, the program's overall record is 1,865–1,184–3.
+Troy is the 34th all-time winningest baseball program among all Division 1 programs.

 History

 Early history

 Few schools in the South, especially in the state of Alabama, possess as rich a history as that of the Troy baseball program.
-In the past 40 years alone, Trojan baseball squads have claimed more than 1,300 victories, 14 conference championships, 7 NCAA Regional crowns, and back-to-back Division II NCAA National Championships in 1986 and 1987.
+In the past 40 years alone, Trojan baseball squads have claimed more than 1,300 victories, 14 conference championships, 7 NCAA regional crowns, and back-to-back Division II NCAA National Championships in 1986 and 1987.

 As early as the turn of the 20th century, old photographs show evidence that Troy fielded an intercollegiate baseball team in the early 1900s, but school records only date back to 1931.
 In the teams early years, they were known as the "Teachers" since the college was primarily an educational institution for teachers.
 In 1931, the Troy Normal School moved all home games to what is now known as Riddle-Pace Field.
 The previous playing field, which was located on the quad in front of Shackelford Hall, was the original playing field.
 This relocation occurred because of baseballs breaking the windows of Shackelford Hall.